Data2Dynamics/d2d/README.md

 * For identification of cell type-specific parameters, L1 regularization of parameter fold-changes can be used ([read more](https://github.com/Data2Dynamics/d2d/wiki/L1 regularization)).

+* L2 regularization and incorporation of prior knowledge by penalized maximum likehood / maximum a posteriori estimation

+* Identification of informative experimental designs

 * The software is open source and free for non-commercial usage.

 ## Example Applications